 - Invest in a data protection officer: Hiring a data protection officer is a wise choice to demonstrate to GDPR authorities that your company takes compliance seriously.
 Even without GDPR, there has never been a greater need for cybersecurity personnel.
 Just last year, there were 1,291 recorded data breaches–a 17% increase from 2020.
 If you already have security personnel in mind, be mindful that they are part of all discussions GDPR-related, and will need the appropriate access, resources, and training.

 - Get certified: Self-certification is a great way to demonstrate your company's commitment to compliance.
-Most companies that already conduct transatlantic data transfers are certified with Privacy Sheild.
-But if your company is not, consider getting Privacy Sheild certification or a comparable one such as SOC Type II.
+Most companies that already conduct transatlantic data transfers are certified with Privacy Shield.
+But if your company is not, consider getting Privacy Shield certification or a comparable one such as SOC Type II.

 - Review your third-party cookies: Cookies can get you in trouble, especially if third-party vendor tracking pulls data from EU users.
 Review your third-party cookies policies–such as enabling cookie consent to your users–to ensure they are compliant with GDPR.

-Protect data & stay compliant with privacy analytics, like Scuba
+Protect data & stay compliant with privacy-driven analytics, like Scuba

-Scuba Analytics is a privacy-first continuous intelligence analytics platform.
+Scuba Analytics is a privacy-by-design customer intelligence analytics platform.
 Our robust security measures and certifications make Scuba an ideal privacy analytics solution for companies wishing to become GDPR compliant or to improve their data security in general.

-- Private by design: Data privacy is Scuba’s priority.
+- Privacy-by-design: Data privacy is Scuba’s priority.
 Scuba stores customer data behind company firewalls, giving you complete control of your data.

-- Compliance: In addition to being GDPR compliant, Scuba is SOC 2 Type 2 certified, IS0 27001 certified, IS0 27018 certified, and Privacy Sheild certified.
+- Compliance: In addition to being GDPR compliant, Scuba is SOC 2 Type 2 certified, IS0 27001 certified, IS0 27018 certified, and Privacy Shield certified.

 Scuba gives companies a privacy-first analytics platform they need to secure stay compliant, protect data, and their data, and remain compliant.
 However, privacy isn’t the only feature Scuba excels at–we also give companies the power to further their data analytics and track customer journeys with real-time analytics.